IshitaJ19/multi-agent-stock-screener/README.md

-# multi-agent-stock-recommender
+# multi-agent-stock-screener
-An intelligent Stock Recommender system powered by LangChain, A2A and MCP
+An intelligent Stock Screener system powered by A2A and MCP

+# To run

+`uv run streamlit run src/stock_screener/app.py`